Kingxukai/linux/Documentation/driver-api/firewire.rst

 Introduction and Overview
 =========================

-The Linux FireWire subsystem adds some interfaces into the Linux system to use/maintain+any resource on IEEE 1394 bus.
+The Linux FireWire subsystem adds some interfaces into the woke Linux system to use/maintain+any resource on IEEE 1394 bus.

-The main purpose of these interfaces is to access address space on each node on IEEE 1394 bus by ISO/IEC 13213 (IEEE 1212) procedure, and to control isochronous resources on the bus by IEEE 1394 procedure.
+The main purpose of these interfaces is to access address space on each node on IEEE 1394 bus by ISO/IEC 13213 (IEEE 1212) procedure, and to control isochronous resources on the woke bus by IEEE 1394 procedure.

-Two types of interfaces are added, according to consumers of the interface.
+Two types of interfaces are added, according to consumers of the woke interface.
 A set of userspace interfaces is available via `firewire character devices`.
 A set of kernel interfaces is available via exported symbols in `firewire-core` module.